JS-DevTools/omnipath/README.md

 ### `dirname(path, [options])`
 Returns the path's directory name.
-The result will never have a trailing slash.

 - **path** (_required_) - `string` or `Url` or `OmniPath`<br>
 The path to be parsed.
 See [`parse`](#parsepath-options) for details.